 Emscripten has been a stalwart in the WebAssembly community since its inception.
 In 2024, it continues to be a prominent tool for compiling C and C++ code to WebAssembly.
 Developers appreciate its seamless integration with existing codebases and its ability to generate optimized, performant Wasm modules.

 For those who prefer a TypeScript-like syntax, AssemblyScript has emerged as a popular choice.
-It allows developers to write code in a familiar language, which is then compiled to WebAssembly.
+It allows developers to write code in a familiar language, which is then compiled into WebAssembly.
 In 2024, AssemblyScript has evolved with improved tooling and support, making it an attractive option for developers seeking a more accessible approach to WebAssembly development.

 WebAssembly Studio is an online IDE that simplifies the development and testing of WebAssembly applications.
 In 2024, it has become an indispensable tool for prototyping and experimenting with Wasm code.
 Its collaborative features and integration with popular version control systems make it an ideal environment for teams working on WebAssembly projects.

-1. Rust and WebAssembly:
+5.Rust and WebAssembly:

 Rust’s partnership with WebAssembly has been a game-changer for systems programming on the web.
 In 2024, the Rust programming language continues to provide strong support for WebAssembly, allowing developers to write high-performance and memory-safe code.
 The Rust and WebAssembly toolchain has matured, offering a seamless experience for building robust and efficient web applications.